chg9252/agent-model-optimizer/README.md

-# claude-code-optimizer
+# agent-model-optimizer
-A Claude Code skill that configures CLAUDE.md and subagent files to route tasks to the right model.
-(Opus / Sonnet / Haiku) reducing token usage by up to 5x without sacrificing quality.
+This is a smart model routing configuration for AI coding tools (Claude Code, Codex, Cursor, Windsurf).
+It routes tasks to the appropriate model (Opus/Sonnet/Haiku) to reduce token usage by up to 5 times (or more) without compromising quality.